MetaFam/metagame-wiki/docs/how-does-it-work/phases-of-metagame.md

 <details>
 <summary>Random</summary>

 Not going to write much about this either.
-As the phase info suggests, it's when we start taking real-world issues seriously by contributing to ecological & philanthropic initiatives etc.
+As the phase info suggests, it's when we start taking real-world issues even more  seriously by contributing to ecological & philanthropic initiatives etc.

-If the world hasn't gone to shit: these hackathons, conferences & other types of gatherings should be more regular and happening in-person as well.

-There should be the starting of the Outpost Network; a network of hacker-houses, ecovillages & other kinds of spaces that players may live & work at.
+There is shittons more educational content but a lot more of MetaGame is happening in real life.
+More MetaFest IRL, more meetups & a network of hacker-houses, ecovillages & other kinds of spaces that players may live & work at.

 There should also be hundreds of other, smaller initiatives, experiments & projects.